 Anticipated Movies of 2020 | A Quiet Place: Part II

 As if the cast wasn’t oozing enough talent, the movie will include a performance from two of the most gifted and genuine actors, Cillian Murphy and Djimon Hounsou.
-As seen in the trailer, the story will involve a little origin on how the world became what it is, mainly delving into the invasion.
+As seen in the trailer, the story will involve a little origin on how the world became today, mainly delving into the invasion.

 No Time to Die

 Daniel Craig had both an amazing and appalling run as James Bond.
 No Time to Die, which might be his last-ever as agent 007, will be releasing on April 8.
 Despite the hits and failures, Daniel Craig is back for delivering another popcorn-muncher.
-Many are still doubtful on the 25th installment on the James Bond saga; nonetheless, the trailer has all the action and looks promising.
+Many are still doubtful about the 25th installment of the James Bond saga; nonetheless, the trailer has all the action and looks promising.